AIRgross/Segmentation_label_tool/README.md

 Segmentation tool
 =================
-Use of super pixel to create label for segmentation.
+Use of super pixel to create labels for segmentation.

 Reference
 =========